reazwrahman/StockManagerGUI-in-Java/README.md

+# Prerequisite:
+- Java 21
+- Maven

+# How to run the program
+- to clean install/compile: `mvn clean install`
+- to package the code: `mvn clean package`
+- to run the GUI (from root dir): `java -jar target/StockManagerGUI-1.0-SNAPSHOT.jar`

+# Overview

 A GUI written in Java to easily manage and analyze a stock portfolio.

 Future work will include another backend component responsible for analyzing the portfolio.